-Rovinj is for many (us included) the loveliest place in Istria.
-When we have friends visiting us, more often than not, Rovinj turns to be the highlight of their stay in the region.
+Rovinj is for many (us included!) the loveliest place in Istria.
+When we have friends visiting us, more often than not, Rovinj turns out to be the highlight of their stay in the region.

-Charming old town is located on the small, hilly peninsula with narrow cobble streets, colourful houses, lovely bars and restaurants, and small art galleries.
+Charming old town is located on the small, hilly peninsula with narrow cobblestone streets, colourful houses, lovely bars and restaurants, and small art galleries.

-Rovinj is also the only town in Istria with two (soon to be three) 5-star hotels.
-Besides these two flagship hotels, Monte Mulini and Lone, Rovinj also offers a wide range of accommodation for any type of traveler: from tourist resorts, small and big hotels, to apartment rentals of all kinds, and campsites.
+Rovinj is also the only town in Istria with three 5-star hotels.
+Besides these flagship hotels: Monte Mulini, Hotel Lone Rovinj, and Grand Park Hotel Rovinj, Rovinj also offers a wide range of accommodation for any type of traveler: from tourist resorts, small and big hotels, to apartment rentals of all kinds, and campsites.

 Although there are few small family-run hotels in Rovinj, please note that majority of hotels in Rovinj are owned and managed by Maistra hotel chain.

 Contents For Where to stay in Rovinj Croatia